Bostonian and residential moving and packing expert. Blake Shaw enjoys bar-hopping, music, and writing insightful content.

 It’s Time to Protect Each Plate – Here’s the Best Way to Pack Plates

 Clear the table and put the plates on it.
-Take your sheets of paper and lay them on the clean and hard surface.
-Put a plate on the middle of the stacked papers, take two or three sheets, and fold from the corner.
-Then, place another plate on top of that and fold from the same corner.
+Take your sheets of paper and lay them on a clean and hard surface.
+Put a plate in the middle of the stacked papers, take two or three sheets, and fold from the corner.
+Then, place another plate on top of that and fold it from the same corner.
 Do it one more time, and then fold the sheets from the other three corners, creating a big package.
 Tape it, so nothing moves, and cover the package in bubble wrap or in a towel or cloth.

 One of the Most Important Things When Learning How to Pack Plates for Moving Is to Stack Them Vertically in the Box

 The method is the same as putting your plates in the dishwasher.
 Stack them next to one another vertically, and fill the box so that there’s no more space inside.
 Make sure that it doesn’t become too heavy, and take more crumpled papers to fill out any gaps that were left.
 Create another cushion from soft materials and place it on the top.
-There must be that safe zone between the dish and the cardboard; otherwise, your belongings might be at risk.
+There must be that safe zone between the dish and the cardboard – otherwise, your belongings might be at risk.